bbyars/mountebank/server/README.md

 # mountebank server

-Here lies the brains of the operation.
-The mountebank server happily accepts your orders and delegates to his team of imposters.
+Here lies the brains of the operation.  mountebank happily accepts your orders and delegates to his team of imposters.
 While you are free to parlay with mountebank through his RESTful API, he would prefer to converse in your native language.
 The API is [Esperanto](http://en.wikipedia.org/wiki/Esperanto), designed